top of page

 Chile en Nogada, Restaurant Catedral

 1. Chiles en nogada is one of the most emblematic dishes of the September festivities, especially Independence Day, September 16.
-Chiles en nogada consist of Poblano peppers (Chile poblano) stuffed with picadillo (a mixture of beef and pork, dried fruits and spices), bathed in a walnut sauce (nogada) decorated with pomegranate and parsley resembling the colors of the Mexican flag.
+Chiles en nogada consist of Poblano peppers (Chile poblano) stuffed with picadillo (a mixture of beef and pork, dried fruits and spices), bathed in a walnut sauce (nogada) decorated with pomegranate and parsley, resembling the colors of the Mexican flag.
 Chiles en nogada is believed to have been created in 1821 by Augustinian nuns at the convent of Santa Monica in Puebla.
 The dish was reportedly made to honor Agustín de Iturbide, a military leader who played a crucial role in the Mexican War of Independence and later became the emperor of Mexico.
 According to tradition, Iturbide was passing through Puebla after signing the Treaty of Córdoba, which secured Mexico's independence from Spain, and the nuns wanted to create a dish representing the newly independent nation.

 A few dishes embody Mexican independence, like Chiles en Nogada, and Restaurante Catedral de Oaxaca serves one of the finest versions in Oaxaca.